CasparKielwein/Aaargh/Mechanics.md

 If you have a *disadvantage* you roll one more die and chose the lower result.

 ### Actions
-On their turn a character can perform a Move and a Full Action.
+On their turn a character can perform a *Move Action* and a *Combat Action*.
-Each character can also perform one opportunity Action per Round.
+Each character can also perform one *Reaction* per turn.
-This opportunity Action can be taken on any turn, but only once per round.
+A *Reaction* can be taken on any turn even on their own turn, but only once per turn.

 ### Attacks and Defenses